amitchell05/100-days-of-code/log.md

 **Today's Progress**: Day 64.
 Keeping my focus a little more narrow with my studies has helped reduce some of the stress.
 After revising my resume and LinkedIn page, I did a few short exercises in the Basic JavaScript module on freecodecamp.

 **Thoughts**: Recursion and radix (for parseInt()) are still terrifying, but it seems like I am grasping loops better.
 I'm almost done with the module.
 I will probably need to review it all again later, though.

+### Day 65: October 26, 2020

+**Today's Progress**: Day 65.
+I completed the TypeScript studio we had during our CoderGirl class tonight.
+I did pretty well until I got to declaring arrays that are from classes.
+I forgot to add the class name.
+I'll have to review this exercise to make sure I understand everything.

+**Thougths**: Even though I'm mainly focusing on CoderGirl and Colt Steele's Web Developer Bootcamp Udemy course, I did peek at some fun tutorials online.
+I found a great Flexbox tutorial that's a tower defense game.
+It helps me visualize how the properties function.